ericwa/ericw-tools/docs/qbsp.rst

    Set to 1 to save mirrored inside faces for bmodels, so when the player view is inside the bmodel, they will still see the faces.
    (e.g. for func_water, or func_illusionary)

+.. bmodel-key:: "_chop_order" "n"

+   Customize the brush order, which affects which brush "wins" in the CSG phase when there are multiple overlapping brushes, since most .map editors don't directly expose the brush order.

+   Defaults to 0, brushes with higher values (equivalent to appearing later in the .map file) will clip away lower valued brushes.

+.. bmodel-key:: "_chop" "n"

+   Set to 0 to prevent these brushes from being chopped.

+   .. deprecated:: 2.0.0
+      Prefer the more flexible :bmodel-key:`_chop_order` instead.

 Other Special-Purpose Entities
 ------------------------------